fkie-cad/friTap/docs/advanced/pairip-safe.md

 ### Attach vs spawn

 - **Attach** is the proven path.
-Hooks install within ~2 s of attach.
+Already-resident TLS libs are hooked immediately, and the late-load watcher's first sweep follows ~1.5 s later — so you control exactly when (drive traffic right after the `keylog hooks installed` banner).
 - **Spawn** (`-s`) defers hook installation **~8 s past resume** to let PairIP's startup integrity sweep finish before any hook lands.
 The trade-off: the app's **earliest** handshakes (which often complete in the first few seconds) are **missed**.
-Spawn does not magically produce keys — see below.
+Spawn does not magically produce keys.

 ---

 ## Forcing traffic and the "0 keys" case

 !!! tip "0 keys is usually *no catchable traffic*, not a broken hook"
     If a run captures 0 keys, the hooks almost certainly installed fine — the app just didn't perform a TLS handshake on a hooked library **during the capture window**.
 Verify with `adb shell` (as root):

     ```bash
     # the target's own :443 connections (replace <pid>)